chemicoholic21/Travel-Planner/README.md

 ## About

 Travel Planner is a computer program that empowers travelers to effortlessly create personalized travel itineraries.
 By considering users' interests, budgets, and travel dates, this application generates comprehensive lists of activities, attractions, and accommodations.
-Whether you're an experienced traveler or a novice, the Travel Itinerary Generator is your key to saving time and ensuring an enriching and well-rounded travel experience.
+Whether you're an experienced traveler or a novice, the Travel Itinerary Generator is your key to saving time in a given budget and ensuring an enriching and well-rounded travel experience.

 ## Limitations & Future Work
 - The Planner works only based on the user's source and destination and time of travel.